-You are required to uphold the highest standards of punctuality and professional conduct.
-As a general guideline, you are expected to arrive at school at least thirty minutes before the start of the day and remain at school for a minimum of thirty minutes after the final bell.

-It is important to dress appropriately and present oneself professionally, recognizing that you are regarded as a junior member of the staff.
+Candidates are required to uphold the highest standards of punctuality and professional conduct.
+As a general guideline, candidates are expected to arrive at school at least thirty minutes before the start of the day and remain at school for a minimum of thirty minutes after the final bell.
+It is important that candidates dress appropriately and present themselves professionally, recognizing that they are regarded as junior members of the staff.